-Our recent presentation at the Association for Healthcare Philanthropy Annual International Conference focused on the value of content to support donor acquisition and growth strategies.
-Here are three takeaways healthcare fundraisers need to know.
+Our recent presentation at the Association for Healthcare Philanthropy Annual International Conference focused on the value of content to support the acquisition of donors and growth strategies— here are three takeaways healthcare fundraisers need to know.

 More than 80 percent of healthcare organizations used content marketing last year, and hospital and health system foundations are among the leading adopters of content as a way to lead audiences toward action.
 This makes perfect sense considering the goal of content marketing is to deliver value to a unique audience—a guiding purpose that aligns perfectly with the primary reasons that people give to charity.

 Most people are overwhelmed with opportunities to donate time and money.
 From the tug-at-your-heartstrings solicitations to help children, homeless, and military veterans in need to impassioned pleas to save waterways, protect green spaces, and even help restore old buildings, there’s no shortage of noble causes to support.
 This volume and variety of worthy options requires an intimate understanding of your audience and their specific interests to set your philanthropic message apart.